-By: William C. Head, DUI Lawyer Atlanta
+By: William C. Head, DUI Lawyer Atlanta, Georgia DUI Checkpoints Refusal Tips

 DUI checkpoint locations can be set up by police with little advance notice, and no good DUI checkpoint finder exists to give 100% assurance that (after driving alcohol) that there are no “DUI checkpoints near me.”
 The Waze app is the best DUI checkpoints app, but even that wonderful technology falls short in late night situations, when fewer drivers may be able to alert other motorists.
-Below are more Georgia DUI checkpoint refusal tips:
+Below are more Georgia DUI checkpoints refusal tips:

 Because police set up a “chase” car to go after any vehicle that turns off, or turns around at a DUI check point, you will most likely be required to pull over if you try to not proceed through a sobriety checkpoint.

-Georgia DUI checkpoint refusal laws are very clear that a LEGAL maneuver to avoid police checkpoints is legitimate and not the basis of a Fourth Amendment pullover.
+Georgia DUI checkpoints refusal laws are very clear that a LEGAL maneuver to avoid police checkpoints is legitimate and not the basis of a Fourth Amendment pullover.
 Police cannot simply base a police pullover of a moving vehicle on a hunch that the departing driver was refusing to stay in line, due to his or her intoxication level.

 Positively, yes.
 But, do not make an abrupt, illegal maneuver on the roadway that gives the officer articulable suspicion to chase down your vehicle and possibly arrest you?
 Use turn signals, and move slowly and deliberately if you are going to avoid going through DUI check points.
 You want to have a clear, concise, unbiased witness to what is about to occur, so activate your cell phone video camera.